hikkoiri/aa2cdsm/README.md

 - [x] a fresh ACM certificate needs to be validated through the DNS challenge.
 - [ ] a new Cloudfront distribution with custom domain is added.
-- [ ] an API Gateway with custom domain is provisioned.
+- [ ] an API Gateway REST API with custom domain is provisioned.
 - [ ] a Cognito custom domain is added.

+> Unchecked features still need to be implemented.

 ## How does is it work?